 This paper presents the analysis of misoperations reported by protection system owners in NPCC Region over a period of four years from 2013 through 2016.
-The analysis was also compared to and shared with adjacent NPCC Regions' reported misoperations.
+The analysis was also compared to and shared with two other Regions' reported misoperations.

 Definitions